Forgiveness, Women & Oaths

 Less than forgiving?
 Pray and sow seed for a more forgiving heart & mind.

+The enlightenment principle of forgiveness allows every soul to release grudges and similar attributes; an allowance for the spirit to fill the void with expanding knowledge, peace, and perhaps to assume a measure of satisfaction.
 Therefore, forgiveness begins to construct a new order of events, not only out-pictured into the physical world but the reordering of personal nature.
 The Christed nature that the Holy Spirit is building in you begins to manifest as forgiveness upon forgiveness and love upon love.
 Practicing forgiveness redirects and enhances anyone’s spiritual pathway.
 Thus, daily life begins to flow differently.
 That manner of flow is often typified as the Pathway of Love or the Way.

 Throughout these articles ‘forgiveness-love’ is often written in the form you see here, as if inextricable.
 They are.
 Forgiveness and love are almost always associated.
 If you are loving, you will forgive.
 If you forgive, forgiveness becomes an act of love.
 For this reason, many people pray for forgiveness and finish by sending out love.
 At first, this action may not seem to have much effect.
 However, it begins to work in the soul by increment, and may profoundly push forward one’s understanding and progress.
 This practice also lends itself to humility.
 For Jesus infers to others: ‘who am I not to forgive?
 And who am I that I should not love’?